E-mail spam filter

 Customising the spam filter

 E-mails are technically scanned and are assigned a numerical value, the spam level.
 This spam level is the sum of several single values.
-It is usually a figure between 0 and 40 (0 = no spam, 40 = definitly spam) and is hidden in the message header.
+It is usually a figure between 0 and 40 (0 = no spam, 40 = definitely spam) and is hidden in the message header.
 Depending on the spam level, e-mails are moved to a folder or not delivered at all.

 By default, the spam filter features the following values:

-• The name of the spam folder in your e-mail programme: Junk
+- The name of the spam folder in your e-mail programme: Junk

-• Moving e-mails to the folder as of spam level 8
+- Moving e-mails to the folder as of spam level 8

-• Not delivering e-mails as of spam level 15
+- Not delivering e-mails as of spam level 15

 Adjust the values in small steps and carefully analyse the result.

-• lower spam level: More e-mails are filtered.
+- A lower spam level: More e-mails are filtered.
 This increases the likelihood that wanted e-mails are filtered out by accident.

-• A higher spam level: Fewer e-mails are filtered and you will receive more unwanted e-mails.
+- A higher spam level: Fewer e-mails are filtered and you will receive more unwanted e-mails.

-Create allowlist entries
+Creating allowlist entries

 Create allowlist entries to make sure that messages are definitely delivered regardless of their spam level.

-4. Click Hinzufügen (add) to create the entry.
+- Click Add to create the entry.

 Blocklisting (blocking certain addresses or terms) is not possible.